redwoodjs/example-store-stripe/README.md

-# Stripe Example Store
+# Stripe Superstore

-Welcome to the Stripe Example Store!
+Welcome to the Stripe Superstore!
 This repo is an example of a RedwoodJS-Stripe integration.
-Most startups need a way to process payments.
-We designed this repo to demonstrate how you could go about integrating Stripe into your RedwoodJS project.
+Since most startups need to accept payments, we designed this repo to demonstrate how you could go about integrating Stripe into your RedwoodJS project.
 In this repo, you'll see how to:
 - use [Stripe Checkout](https://stripe.com/docs/payments/checkout) to accept [one-time payments](https://stripe.com/docs/payments/accept-a-payment?integration=checkout) and [subscriptions](https://stripe.com/docs/billing/subscriptions/build-subscriptions?ui=checkout)
 - receive notifications by processing webhooks using a serverless function